 She certainly has her plate full.
 Oh yeah, she makes plates and bowls too.
 "When I say I make bowls, I make bowls," she said.
 "I have a good time doing it and liking it, and if other people enjoy it and like it, that's good."

-You can enjoy Maxine Davis Glass Art by stopping by her studio in North Ferrisburgh.
-She's in various other places like the Shelburne Museum, the Montpelier Welcome Center and the soon to be completed Pierson Library in Shelburne.
+You can enjoy Maxine Davis Glass Art by visiting her web page, stopping by her studio in North Ferrisburgh or seeing her work at the Shelburne Museum, the Montpelier Welcome Center and the soon to be completed Pierson Library in Shelburne.
 Her items can range from $15 to $600 dollars.

 "It's a way to have a good time.
 I'll tell you, it's fun," she said.

 Colorful glass creations from a senior who's always fishing for more knowledge.